finovy/distributed-transaction/README.md

   <a href="https://distributed-transaction.readthedocs.io/en/latest/?badge=latest"><img src="https://readthedocs.org/projects/distributed-transaction/badge/?version=latest"></a>
 </p>

-The project utilizes Redis, Segment, and Snowflake as its primary distributed ID generation solutions, aiming to minimize external dependencies and standardize internal processes for generating distributed IDs within the team.
-The project offers three access methods: Http, Rpc, and Grpc, to cater to the diverse language requirements of internal projects as much as possible.
+This project is built upon the Seata TCC mode to create an internal TCC framework, aiming to reduce external dependencies.
+The framework integrates with various projects through custom components, catering to the needs of internal projects to the fullest extent.
+It not only possesses complex disaster recovery solutions, including multi-center fault tolerance, but also reaches higher levels in terms of architecture and functionality.

 English | [中文版](README_CN.md)